learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 Create a multiple regression model to forecast house sale prices by taking into account chosen independent variables and examining their influence on the dependent variable.
 Validate the model assumptions, evaluate its fitness for the data, and refine the model as needed.

-Analyze the coefficients of the independent variables within the model to discern their individual contributions to house prices.
+Analyze the coefficients of the independent variables within the model to discern their contributions to house prices.
 Identify the most impactful factors influencing house sale prices and delineate their respective effects.

 Assess and confirm the efficacy of the model.